 - Find companionship in your native Mongol horse.

-- Ride with the locals – horse breeders and Kazakh Eagle Hunters.
+- Ride with the locals – semi-nomadic, Kazakh horse breeders.

 - Learn key skills from your hosts and guides, passed down for generations.